nf-core/awsmegatests/README.md

 ## Steps

-This process was setup by following this [guide](https://docs.opendata.aws/genomics-workflows/quick-start/) and customizing a few steps.
+This process was set up by following this [guide](https://docs.opendata.aws/genomics-workflows/quick-start/) but some of the templates were adapted to include missing permission, so we recommend to use the templates in this repository instead.

 ### Set up permissions